NUSTemple/pycharm-tutorial/00-compare-pycharm-with-other-common-dev-tools.md

 In Summary:

-1. For development, we can use `Jupyter` or `Spyder` to build your code since we need to frequent change and see the result difference immediately.
+1. For development, we can use `Jupyter` or `Spyder` to build/test your code since we need to frequent change and see the result difference immediately.
+Once we prove our code logic, we need to move to PyCharm/Notepad++ for better code management.
 2. For project management, we can use `PyCharm` to better manage our code if our code is more or less stable.